 Lecturer on Law

-Previously, Alexander served as an Equal Justice Works Fellow at the National Center for Lesbian Rights, one of the nation’s leading LGBTQ+ advocacy organizations.
-At NCLR, Alexander engaged in LGBTQ+ impact litigation and policy advocacy in education, employment, health care, housing, prisons, and juvenile justice and child welfare settings.
-Alexander was a member of the litigation team in the transgender military cases Doe v.
+Previously, Alexander worked at the National Center for Lesbian Rights, where he helped litigate the trans military cases Doe v.
 Trump and Stockman v.
-Trump, as well as the landmark Ninth Circuit transgender prisoner surgery access case Edmo v.
-Corizon.
-He also co-drafted AB 2119, a bill that made California the first state to guarantee access to transition-related health care for trans youth in foster care.
+Trump, the landmark Ninth Circuit trans prisoner surgery case Edmo v.
+Corizon, and co-drafted AB 2119, a bill that made California the first state to mandate access to gender-affirming care for trans foster youth.

 Alexander attended Oxford University (B.A.
 2009), Columbia University (M.A.
 2012), and Harvard Law School (J.D.
 2015), where he was the first openly trans editor of the Harvard Law Review.
 He clerked on the Ninth Circuit for the Hon.
 M. Margaret McKeown, and in the Southern District of California for the Hon.
 Gonzalo P. Curiel.
 Alexander has been named one of Forbes’ 30 Under 30 in Law & Policy, and one of the 40 Best LGBTQ+ Lawyers Under 40 by the National LGBTQ Bar Association.
 He also co-founded the National Trans Bar Association and co-authored the Trans Youth Handbook.